Jeshii/DeathMarch/bylaws.md

 Members may elect to take on personal punishments to show their devotion to the cause.

 A single personal punishment will be approved by the Marshals at the end of a march.
 A second personal punishment will be approved by the members at the end of the March.
 Upon approval, the approved personal punishment becomes an Official Punishment for the next year.
-Those who participated in the personal punishment will be bestowed with a title decided by the remaining members.
+The title of the punishment will then be put up for debate.
+If a triumvirate of Officers is unable to agree upon a title, the title originally used when a personal punishment will remain.

 Alcohol Consumption Punishment
 ------------------------------